 - We apply Phased arrays offline and online up to 200°C actual surface temperature.
 Continuous water flow ensures that the sensors remain well below their Curie temperature without their operational performance being affected.
 Thus, accurate evaluation of the structural integrity of the inspected component can be accomplished.

 - Our new approach involves a 64 channel PA sensor using water as coupling.

 - During operation water flows between the hot surface of the component inspected and sensor array allowing heat transfer to take place thus, reducing actual sensor temperature to normal levels.

 - In this way hot measurements are not any longer distorted which means that correction is not needed.
 This allows straightforward scanning of components t higher temperatures, such as vessels and pipelines, without the need to stop operation and reducing unwanted openings of such equipment during outages reducing significantly maintenance works.

 - Acquired C scans are then stitched together providing a meaningful image of the corrosion profile and its extent.

-Swiss Approval Laboratory Staff is working consistently to guaranty the maximum efficiency and reliability of our Testing Results.
+Our Staff is working consistently to guaranty the maximum efficiency and reliability of our Testing Results.
 Specific Calibration Blocks for each method, position, for different materials, related to different International Standards, are designed and developed within our Laboratory, in order to build in house our Know-How, necessary for service delivery of excellence.
 Development of inspection capacity for this category of materials, usually includes many, if not all, of the following: